pickettjd/xkcdView/README.md

 - Wrote unit tests to validate functionality.
 - Performed initial code cleanup.

-Once the fundamentals were in place, I added several improvements:
+Once the fundamentals were in place, I spentn some additional time  added several improvements:

 - Integrated SwiftData for caching.
 While I don’t have extensive experience with SwiftData, this was a good opportunity to explore it and implement response caching.
 - Identified and resolved several layout issues.
-- Conducted additional rounds of code cleanup.
+- Conducted additional code cleanup.
+- Added the no network page